 Citizens, government entities, educational institutions, and businesses should receive tax credits and other incentives to adopt broadband technologies.
 These efforts should encourage adoption by underserved populations, including those who face financial or physical impediments, such as older people and individuals with disabilities or low incomes.

-Policymakers should fund and promote large-scale pilot projects that provide high-speed connectivity to underserved populations—including those who face financial or physical impediments, such as older people and individuals with disabilities or low incomes, enabling them to gain access to promising tele-health, personal-health, and independent-living technologies.
+Policymakers should fund and promote large-scale pilot projects that provide high-speed connectivity to underserved populations—including those who face financial or physical impediments, such as older people and individuals with disabilities or low incomes, enabling them to gain access to promising tele-health The use of electronic communications technologies and information to support and offer health care when distance separates patient from provider.
+Also sometimes referred to as telemedicine. , personal-health, and independent-living technologies.

 Policymakers should ensure that all residential consumers have the ability to choose from among multiple, competing broadband networks and that: